Kong/CustomerSuccess/README.md

 [jq](https://jqlang.github.io/jq/) is the tool that allows KLCR to do its magic.
 If you don't have jq installed, please do so or else you will render KLCR useless.

-KLCR has been tested successfully with version **1.7.1** on MacOS 14.2.1, and Ubuntu 23.10.
+KLCR has been tested successfully with version **1.7.1** on MacOS 14.2.1, Ubuntu 23.10, and RHEL 8.9.
 It is a known issue that jq version 1.6 does not work with KLCR; if you are on that version, please upgrade to 1.7.1 before proceeding.

 ### Bash

-KLCR runs in a Bash shell, and it has been tested successfull with Bash **5.2.15(1)** in Ubuntu, and Bash **5.2.26(1)** in Mac.
-Make sure your Bash shell is at least 5.2.15(1), or else you risk getting errors when KLCR runs.
+KLCR runs in a Bash shell, and it has been tested successfull with Bash **5.2.15(1)** in Ubuntu, Bash **5.2.26(1)** in Mac, Bash **4.4.20(1)** in RHEL.
+Make sure your Bash shell is at least 4.4.20(1), or else you risk getting errors when KLCR runs.

 ## Running KLCR